stepancheg/rust-protobuf/README.md

 * more testing needed
 * API need to be polished since breaking API is not semver-friendly

+Current plan is to release version 3 in a few weeks.

 [Tracking issue for rust-protobuf=3](https://github.com/stepancheg/rust-protobuf/issues/518).

 The crate **needs help**: